#1 Hereditary (genetic) breast cancer is not common

 - Breast cancer or ovarian cancer at any age and you are of Ashkenazi Jewish ancestry (Central or Eastern European).

 - Breast cancer and you have a family member with breast or ovarian cancer.

-Also worth mentioning: it’s best to test the person who already has (or had) cancer, before testing their healthy relatives.
+Also worth mentioning.
+It’s best to test the person who has (or had) cancer, before testing their healthy relatives.

 #5 BRCA gene mutation carriers have a high risk of breast cancer

 The risk of breast cancer is getting higher as we get older.
 We don’t have the same risk at the age of 30 as we do at the age of 80, but the risk is always higher for women with gene mutations.
 Women who have the BRCA1 gene mutation have a 60–90% risk of breast cancer in their lifetimes and women with BRCA2 gene mutation have a 45–85% lifetime risk.

 In comparison, the average woman only has around a 10% chance of getting breast cancer by the age of 75.
 Women with one or two close relatives affected with breast cancer have a lifetime risk of 17–30%, depending on the specific family history.
 Even if women with breast cancer have tested negative for gene mutations, the risk is still higher for their close female relatives.

 #6 BRCA mutation means an increased risk of developing breast cancer at a young age